Probate Q&A Series

 First, review the will.
 Many wills grant the personal representative power to sell real estate without court confirmation.
 If the will expressly authorizes sale, you can list and sell the property directly.

-If the will does not grant sale authority or beneficiaries disagree, you must petition the Clerk of Superior Court.
+If the will does not grant sale authority or beneficiaries disagree, you may need to seek authority from the Clerk of Superior Court.
 Under G.S.
-28A-11-1, the court can order the sale.
+28A-15-1, the personal representative may petition to sell real property to make assets available for the discharge of debts and other claims against the estate.
 Prepare a filed petition, provide notice to interested parties, and obtain the clerk’s written order.

 2. Marketing and Closing

 Obtain a professional appraisal to establish a fair market value.
 Hire a licensed real estate agent to list the property.
 Review offers with beneficiaries when required.
-Once the court order or will authority exists, execute a Special Warranty Deed to the buyer at closing.
+Once the court order or will authority exists, execute a deed to the buyer at closing.
 Record the deed in the county Register of Deeds office.

 3. Notice to Creditors